CupertinoAlliance/CupertinoAlliance.github.io/content/en/post/tyler-s-index-on-micronational-basics-has-been-upgraded-2024-07-19-13-38-20.759857.md

 >
 > This index is designed to be a yes/no checklist, with each item being worth a set number of points, totaling 100.

-Now, in addition to the [previously provided google sheet](https://docs.google.com/spreadsheets/d/1bCQdYJZvS2QgPzv7vMOel9wKImSOCRdk) calculator, [This auto-scoring Google form](https://docs.google.com/forms/d/e/1FAIpQLSfp4iw7QskV6YxQBpedY-uYCzesfx_hQuPWwTxNXvPiIRVwPA/viewform?usp=sf_link) can now be used to easily score a micronation on this scale.
+Now, in addition to the [previously provided google sheet](https://docs.google.com/spreadsheets/d/1bCQdYJZvS2QgPzv7vMOel9wKImSOCRdk) calculator, [this auto-scoring Google form](https://docs.google.com/forms/d/e/1FAIpQLSfp4iw7QskV6YxQBpedY-uYCzesfx_hQuPWwTxNXvPiIRVwPA/viewform?usp=sf_link) can now be used to easily score a micronation on this scale.

 Visit the [link](https://micronations.wiki/wiki/Classification_systems_for_micronations#Tyler's_Index_on_Micronational_Basics)!